civican/legisinfo/44-1/bills/C-9/bill_text.md

 ### Section 103

-The review panel shall give notice of its decision and the reasons for it to
+  ****(1)**** The review panel shall give notice of its decision and the reasons for it to

     the judge who is the subject of the complaint;

     the chief justice of the court of which that judge is a member; and

     the Council.

+  **(2)** If the review panel dismisses the complaint, it shall inform the complainant in writing of its decision and the reasons for it.

+  **(3)** The reasons shall not include information that is confidential or personal, or that is not in the public interest to disclose.

 ### Section 104